 Classification of Clouded Sulphur butterflies

-How Do I Know I’m Looking At A Clouded Sulphur butterfly?
+How do I know I’m looking at a Clouded Sulphur butterfly?

 Clouded Sulphur butterfly eggs are white when the females lay them one at a time on their host plants.
 The eggs turn red after a day or two, then gray before they hatch (Wagner, 2005).

-Appearance of Clouded Sulphur Caterpillars / Larvae
+Appearance of caterpillars / larvae

 Clouded Sulphur caterpillars are bluish-green and about 1.4 inches (3.5cm) long (Wagner, 2005).
 A single thin, cream-colored stripe runs lengthwise down their sides.
 The stripe may include pink or red sections and be edged in black or dark green.